canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### Security

-Because all of the source code of OSS is openly published, anyone – including “black hat hackers” – can examine the code for security holes.
+Because all of the source code of OSS is openly published, anyone – including "black hat hackers" – can examine the code for security holes.
 In particular, malicious attackers can observe where OSS software shares the same design, code base, or architecture as software that may have known security vulnerabilities. ([source](https://www.igi-global.com/book/handbook-research-open-source-software/494))

 Of course, one must weigh this drawback against the aforementioned security benefits.
 In many cases, malicious hackers can still obtain access to the source code of closed-source software where non-disclosure agreements, company ethics procedures, or vendor security mechanisms fail.
 Or they can disassemble the closed binary and analyze it to identify potential flaws.
-Whereas closed-source software security depends on an attempt to maintain an information imbalance between the “white hats” (computer security analysts) and the “black hats” (malicious computer hackers), OSS software security depends upon an open competitive process of finding and closing security holes.
+Whereas closed-source software security depends on an attempt to maintain an information imbalance between the "white hats" (computer security analysts) and the "black hats" (malicious computer hackers), OSS software security depends upon an open competitive process of finding and closing security holes.
 The models rely on different strategies, and each has its particular risks that an organization must weigh and consider.

 #### Loss of Control over Software Management